 4.3.2.
 Efficiency test for NOX converters

-If a NOX converter is applied, for example to convert NO2 into NO for analysis with a chemiluminescence analyser, its efficiency shall be tested by following the requirements in paragraph 5.5. of Annex B5 to the UN Regulation No. [154] on WLTP.
+If a NOX converter is applied, for example to convert NO2 into NO for analysis with a chemiluminescence analyser, its efficiency shall be tested by following the requirements in paragraph 5.5. of Annex B5 to UN Regulation No. 154 on WLTP.
 The efficiency of the NOX converter shall be verified no longer than one month before the emissions test.

 4.3.3.
 Adjustment of the Flame Ionisation Detector (FID)